DevExpress/devextreme-documentation/api-reference/_hidden/dxGanttHeaderFilter/allowSearch.md

 ---
 ---
 ##### shortDescription
-Specifies whether searching is enabled in the header filter.
+Specifies whether to enable searching in the header filter.

 ---